x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: As a tenant administrator, can I control which of my users will be migrated to the native Microsoft sync technology?

 No, the migration to the native Microsoft sync technology will be on a tenant-by-tenant basis and not a per-user basis.
 While the tenant selection order for migration is random, we are being deliberate about migrating Microsoft 365 or Office 365 mailboxes first before we migrate on-premises mailbox accounts.
-If you are a customer operating in a hybrid configuration where a portion of your mailboxes remain on-premises, the on-premises users leveraging [hybrid modern authentication](../../../ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md) will be migrated to the native Microsoft sync technology at a later date.
+If you are a customer operating in a hybrid configuration where a portion of your mailboxes remains on-premises, the on-premises users using [hybrid modern authentication](../../../ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md) will be migrated to the native Microsoft sync technology at a later date.
 This means that your Microsoft 365 and Office 365 users will migrate to the native Microsoft sync technology, while the on-premises users continue to use the REST API to connect to Exchange Online.

 Once your tenant is migrated, a user will not switch to the native Microsoft sync technology, until after they launch/resume Outlook for iOS and Android.